Reduced M50 Tolls for Electric Cars

 In July 1st 2018 – a scheme was introduced to cut toll fees by as much as 75% for electric vehicles.

-This EV Toll Incentive or EVTI is due to run until December 2022.
+This EV Toll Incentive or EVTI was due to run until December 2022 but it was extended in Budget 2023 to December 2023.

 The reduction is capped at €500 a year for private vehicles and €1000 a year for commercial ones.